What are Bed bugs and How to find them

 How To Spot Bed Bugs

-Locating bed bugs can be difficult but by no means impossible.
-It just takes knowing what you are looking for.
+Locating bed bugs can be difficult but, contrary to myth, it is by no means impossible.
+Adult bed bugs are the size and shape of an apple seed.
+It just takes knowing what you are looking for to locate these pesky creatures.
 Several insects look similar to bed bugs, and you want to make sure you are treating the right pest.

 Bed bugs are identifiable by their:

 - Small size, up to ¼ or 7mm at most

 Bed bugs are most active at night and feed on humans.
 Because they are attracted to people, anyone can find themselves dealing with bed bugs, and contrary to popular belief, they are not too small to be seen or an indication of a messy home.

 The average adult bed bug is around 5mm and may appear slightly larger and more elongated after they have fed.
 However, if you are dealing with a bed bug infestation, you are likely to see bugs at varying stages of their life cycle, as well as their eggs.
 Bed bug eggs are hard to spot because they are tiny (about the size of a pinhead) and white.
 Similarly, young bed bugs are also very small, white or yellow in color, and very hard to see.

 Signs You Have Bed Bugs

 If you are dealing with a large infestation, you may see bed bugs around your home.
 However, because they are adept at hiding, you may not see an actual bed bug if it is still early in the infestation.
 Knowing the signs of a bed bug infestation can help save you time and money.